What is a Primary Care Provider?

 If you’re already a member, you’ll only get results for doctors that accept your particular CareFirst plan.

-Why is it Important to Choose a Primary Care Doctor?
+Why is it Important to Choose a Primary Care Physician?

 Establishing a relationship with a PCP is as important as saving for retirement.
 The job of the PCP isn’t simply to keep you healthy today, but to also help you make the right “investments” or positive lifestyle choices to maintain your health well into the future.